Zedai00/OdinRecipes/README.md

 ## TheOdinProject Recipes Project

-The Project is about creating a Recipes Website that contains Three recipes of using html
+The Project is about creating a Recipes Website that contains Three recipes using html

 - index.html contains the main structure of the website with links to other recipes
 - Recipes folder containes individual html files for different recipes